In this tutorial, we will be installing Sensu on a CentOS 7 VPS. We will also show you how to set it up, that way you can start using it right away.

 Accessing Sensu Go Dashboard

-You may now access your Sensu dashboard by logging-in to
+You may now access your Sensu dashboard by logging in to

 http://[Server Public IP]:3000

-Old versions of Sensu Go rely on the third-party dashboard like Uchiwa.
+Old versions of Sensu Go rely on a third-party dashboard like Uchiwa.
 With this major release from the Sensu team, they now have included their own modern dashboard interface.
 After logging in, you should see almost the same dashboard details.